Regulus: Stellar system

-Regulus is a multiple star system consisting of at least four stars.
+Regulus is a multiple star system consisting of at least four stars and a substellar object.
 Regulus A is the dominant star, with a binary companion 177" distant that is thought to be physically related.
 Regulus D is a 12th magnitude companion at 212", but is an unrelated background object.

 Regulus A is a binary star consisting of a blue-white subgiant star of spectral type B8, which is orbited by a star of at least 0.3 solar masses, which is probably a white dwarf.
 The two stars take approximately 40 days to complete an orbit around their common centre of mass.
 Given the extremely distorted shape of the primary, the relative orbital motion may be notably altered with respect to the two-body purely Keplerian scenario because of non-negligible long-term orbital perturbations affecting, for example, its orbital period.
 In other words, Kepler's third law, which holds exactly only for two point-like masses, would no longer be valid for the Regulus system.
-Regulus A was long thought to be fairly young, only 50 – 100 million years old, calculated by comparing its temperature, luminosity, and mass.
+Regulus A was long thought to be fairly young, only 50–100 million years old, calculated by comparing its temperature, luminosity, and mass.
 The existence of a white dwarf companion would mean that the system is at least 1 billion years old, just to account for the formation of the white dwarf.
 The discrepancy can be accounted for by a history of mass transfer onto a once-smaller Regulus A.

-The primary of Regulus A has about 3.8 times the Sun's mass.
-It is spinning extremely rapidly, with a rotation period of only 15.9 hours, which causes it to have a highly oblate shape.
-This results in so-called gravity darkening: the photosphere at Regulus' poles is considerably hotter, and five times brighter per unit surface area, than its equatorial region.
+The primary of Regulus A has about 4.15 times the Sun's mass.
+It is spinning extremely rapidly, with a rotation period of only 15.9 hours (for comparison, the rotation period of the Sun is 25 days), which causes it to have a highly oblate shape.
+This results in so-called gravity darkening: the photosphere at Regulus's poles is considerably hotter, and five times brighter per unit surface area, than its equatorial region.
 The star's surface at the equator rotates at about 320 kilometres per second (199 miles per second), or 96.5% of its critical angular velocity for break-up.
 It is emitting polarized light because of this.

 Regulus BC is 5,000 AU from Regulus A. A and BC share a common proper motion and are thought to orbit each other taking several million years.
 Designated Regulus B and Regulus C, the pair has Henry Draper Catalogue number HD 87884.
 The first is a K2V star, while the second is about M4V.
 The companion pair has an orbital period of about 600 years with a separation of 2.5" in 1942.